rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 Not all pack sizes may be marketed.

-<div style=\"page-break-after: always\"></div>

 ## 6.6 Special precautions for disposal and other handling

--  Before administration, the solution should be inspected.
+- Before administration, the solution should be inspected.
 Do not inject the solution if it contains particles, or is cloudy or discoloured.
--  Do not shake.
--  To avoid discomfort at the site of injection, allow the pre-filled syringe to reach room temperature (up to 25°C) before injecting and inject slowly.
+- To avoid discomfort at the site of injection, allow the pre-filled syringe to reach room temperature (up to 25°C) before injecting and inject slowly.
+- Do not shake.
--  Inject the entire contents of the pre-filled syringe.
+- Inject the entire contents of the pre-filled syringe.

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.